oz123/awesome-c/CONTRIBUTING.md

 1. Does it contain documentation, both reference and tutorial?
 1. Does it have its own dedicated page (not just a repo)?
 1. Is this something you would use, or have used in the past, and found it good?
 1. Is it being regularly maintained?
-Are issues rotting?
+Are no issues rotting?
 Has it been updated in the last few months?
 1. Does it have unit tests, CI, or any other code quality checks?
-If so, how thorough are they?
 Do they pass?
+   Are they thorough?
+1. If code, is this work under an SPDX license?
+If it isn't, is it something fairly similar to an SPDX license?

 The more of these questions have 'yes' answers, the more likely it is that whatever you're submitting is good.